ArenT1981/bsa_constraint_validation_assign1/README.md

 This project invovled creating a JSR-303 Java Bean annotation and an associated `ConstraintValidator` class, for the purposes of determining currency payments that yield exactly divisible pence amounts (i.e. a scale of two, two decimal points, representing UK currency pence Sterling).

+# Download/Files

+1. Download an executable "fat" JAR of the project here: NHS(FIXME).
+2. Download the full project documentation here: foo.zip (FIXME).

+Note that the documentation zip file includes the folllowing:

+* `Javadoc` - for all source files, including test classes
+* `JaCaCo` - code coverage report
+* Development Documentation PDF - variant on the contents of the `README.md` on the `git` repository.

 # Release

 The following is provided/has been produced: